mbloch/mapshaper/docs/development/frame-tool-design.md

 The frame row opens a compact **Frame properties** dialog with:

-- An editable **Name**, committed through the existing rename command path
-- **Width** and **Height** numeric fields with a unit selector (px/pt/in/cm)
-- An **aspect ratio lock** between them.
-With the lock off, height is derived from the extent and displayed read-only; setting both dimensions or turning the lock on stores a fixed aspect ratio, not a separate authoritative height.
-- Common aspect presets plus a custom ratio; choosing a preset fixes the aspect and pads the extent
+- **Width** and **Height** numeric fields, side by side, with a unit selector (px/pt/in/cm).
+Either one rescales the frame and the other follows.
+They are sent one at a time on purpose: `-update-frame` reads a lone `width=` or `height=` as a rescale and derives the other from the extent, but reads the two together as a new page shape and stretches the extent to fit it.
+- The **aspect ratio**, read-only, saying whether it is fixed or taken from the extent — the thing that decides how the pair above behaves.
+Setting a ratio reshapes the extent, so it belongs to the resize tool rather than here.
 - Read-only extent and CRS details
-- The current ground resolution as read-only context when the CRS supports a reliable value.
-Editable print scale is deferred; it would be misleading without an explicit physical-output contract.
-- **Background** fill and **Neatline** stroke controls.
+- **Background** fill and **Neatline** stroke controls, with **Line width** in the narrow column under the neatline's opacity.
 These style the frame directly but render in separate bottom and top composition passes.

+The panel has no Name field: the frame's name is edited in place in the Map frame row, like any other layer's.

+Ground resolution was shown here and has been removed.
+A single figure is wrong in two ways: resolution varies across a map in proportion to scale distortion, and `getMapFrameMetersPerPixel()` returns a badly wrong number for unprojected data — it probes a point `1/to_meter` coordinate units away, which for a geographic CRS is one degree rather than one metre, and then inverts it as though it were radians.
+A world frame 800px wide reported 432 km/px against a true figure near 51.
+Showing it as a range would be worth having, but needs that function fixed first.
+Editable print scale remains deferred; it would be misleading without an explicit physical-output contract.

 The layer panel gets a separate, non-pinnable **Map frame** section whose row opens this dialog.
 Its second line is **Size** followed by the output size,